emilybrooks/emilybrooks.github.io/tms.md

 get an argent habit
 get a fujin force
-need at least 3 6-star prestige

 Traport
 Heal at vending machine
-Craft the exalted falchion if you didn't before
+Craft the exalted falchion +1 if you didn't before

 ##    Illusory Dolhr